The Puma Blues: Themes

 A strong message of environmental responsibility runs throughout the series.
 In one of the most memorable scenes of the comic's run, a wealthy old woman enjoys a drive through the country with her robotic chauffeur.
 She sees a cluster of flowers with an aluminum can beside it and urgently requests the car pull over.
 She then asks the chauffeur to pick the flowers for her, leaving the can behind.

-Most issues include sections called "Notes on the Environment" and "The Fraying Weave", which offered facts and often frightening statistics related to tropical rain forests, endangered animals, and other environmental concerns.
+Most issues include sections called "Notes on the Environment" and "The Fraying Weave", which offer facts and often frightening statistics related to tropical rainforests, endangered animals, and other environmental concerns.

 Publication history

 The Puma Blues consisted of three separate story arcs with two stand-alone issues; the first and second arcs were later collected in trade paperback form by Mirage Studios.
-It was announced in issue #22 that the third story arc, Under a Deep Blue Sun, would conclude in issue #26; however, this arc ultimately remained unfinished as The Puma Blues ended with issue #23.
-The 2015 hardcover collection reprints material from the 23 published issues and mini-comic, with an additional 40-page chapter wrapping up the story.
+It was announced in issue #22 that the third story arc, "Under a Deep Blue Sun", would conclude in issue #26; however, this arc ultimately remained unfinished as The Puma Blues ended with issue #23.
+The 2015 hardcover collection reprints material from the 23 published issues and a minicomic, with an additional 40-page chapter wrapping up the story.

 The story arcs ran as follows: